Patel-Meet/Database-Reporting-tool/README.md

 ## Installation steps:
 * Install VirtualBox.
 * Install Vagrant.
-* Clone this repo to the vagrant folder i.e. the shared folder.
+* Clone this repo, unzip `newsdata.zip` and move all the contents to the vagrant folder i.e. the shared folder.
 * In the command line go to the vagrant folder and type `vagrant up` then type `vagrant ssh` to log into the virtual machine.

 ## Running the project: